 In 1868 a significant event happened in the life of the young Saint Joseph Parish.
-On March 3 of that year, Pope Pius IX divided the Milwaukee Diocese into three parts, elevating Milwaukee to an archdiocese and creating two new dioceses, Green Bay and La Crosse, as suffragans of the new archdiocese.
+On March 3 of that year, Pope Pius IX divided the Milwaukee Diocese into three parts, creating two new dioceses, Green Bay and La Crosse, as suffragans of Milwaukee.
 The first Bishop of La Crosse, Michael Heiss, chose Saint Joseph’s to be the cathedral parish of the newly-formed La Crosse Diocese.

 The parishioners renewed work on the building of the church; and on the first Sunday in October 1870, it was dedicated by Father M. Kundig of Milwaukee, since Bishop Heiss had been called to Rome to assist at the first Vatican Ecumenical Council.
 By 1875 the parishioners had completely paid for the cost of construction of the new cathedral church.